-Ambassador Kritenbrink. -and get back to you, but what I can state with confidence is that the policy on symbols of sovereignty
+Ambassador KRITENBRINK. -and get back to you, but what I can state with confidence is that the policy on symbols of sovereignty has been long-standing over these many decades.

 Senator RISCH.
 I appreciate that, and like I said, we hear anecdotal stories that are unique to a particular situation.
-It can be-awkward would be a good word.
+It can be awkward would be a good word.
 Whatever you can provide in that regard, I think, a lot of us would be interested in it.

-Ambassador Kritenbrink.
-Yes, sir.
 Senator RISCH.
 Thank you, Mr. Chair.